-Out of the blue, there was a knock on the barn door.
+Meanwhile, Mary, Joseph and the newborn rested in their quarters.
+Their long and arduous journey had been topped off by Mary’s going into labor.
+The couple was exhausted, but they were probably too excited to sleep.
+Gazing at their baby in wonder, many questions must have raced through their minds.
+Then, there was a knock on the barn door.
 The door quickly opened and closed, and stepping inside came a group of complete strangers.
 They identified themselves as local shepherds.
 Apparently, they had listened to angel reports – how else would they have known about a baby sleeping in the manger?
 Nobody could have guessed that.
-And how would they know that Mary had just given birth to an extraordinary baby, unless God had chosen to reveal it to them?
+And how come they knew that Mary’s baby is the Messiah?
+God had to have revealed it to them.

 God still speaks to us through signs and wonders.
 At times God can be very obvious (it’s hard to overlook a host of angels), but mostly He is very subtle – probably not to overwhelm us.
 Whenever we take notice of Him, we have a story to share.
 And I believe one of the best tales from God’s point of view is sharing how we met Him.